- Comprehensive list of exact spare parts and maintenance items you should purchase

 I mainly use STA-BILE 360 Ethanol Treatment and Fuel Stabilizer (latest price check) which has a very good reputation because it’s been around for a very long time.

 What should you do if you left gas in your snowblower for months?
 You will need to remove the old gas and most likely disassemble your carburetor to remove chunks of “gels”.

-- TrueFuel 4-Cycle – TrueFuel is expensive but it’s worth trying if your snowblower is running bit rough after long term storage; I would NOT MIX TrueFuel with old gas (also, do not use TrueFuel 2-Cycle product with your snowblower)
+- Fresh gasoline or TrueFuel 4-Cycle – TrueFuel is expensive but it’s worth trying if your snowblower is running bit rough after long term storage; I would NOT MIX TrueFuel with old gas (also, do not use TrueFuel 2-Cycle product with your snowblower)